awsdocs/amazon-workdocs-administration-guide/doc_source/cloud_standard_setup.md

 **VPC**
 The VPC that the directory is created in\.
 **Subnets**
 The subnets in the VPC that the directory is created in\.
 The two subnets must be in different Availability Zones\.
-If you choose **No Preference**, two different subnets are randomly selected\.
+If you choose **No Preference**, WorkDocs randomly selects two different subnets\.

 1. Review the directory information and make any necessary changes\.
 When the information is correct, choose **Create Directory**\.